bookpanda/traffy-data-pipeline/README.md

 1. Data stream: simulated using a Python script with Traffy Fondue dataset
 2. Kafka: ingests data from stream
 3. Spark: cleans and transforms data from Kafka
-4. PostgreSQL database: stores cleaned data
+4. PostgreSQL/Elasticsearch database: stores cleaned data
-5. Cleaned data visualization + dashboards
+5. Kibana: visualizes cleaned data + dashboards
 6. AI/ML: trains on cleaned data, will be used for inferencing data from Kafka
 7. Elasticsearch database: stores predictions
 8. Predictions visualization + dashboards